skroutz/rubygarage/slides/ruby-basics.markdown

 1 / 2.0 # => 0.5

-# You can use operators nas methods *
+# You can use operators as methods *
 1.+(1) # => 2
 ```